CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ![Set DateTime and Protocol](/images/DateTime-Protocol-GenerateSAS.jpg)

-11. Copy the SAS token and paste it in the Power BI popup window under **StorageAccountSasUri** and click on `load`.
+11. Copy the SAS token and paste it in the Power BI popup window under **StorageAccountSasUri** and click on **Load**.
 (Image-Copy-SASToken)

 ![Copy SAS Token](/images/Copy-SASToken.jpg)

 12. Another popup window might appear seeking storage account key.
-Go back to the storage account and in the left blade, search for `Access Keys` and select it.
+Go back to the storage account and in the left blade, search for **Access Keys** and select it.
 (Image-Select-AccessKeys)

 ![Select Access Keys](/images/Select-AccessKeys.jpg)

-13. Click on `Show keys` and copy the first key.
+13. Click on **Show keys** and copy the first key.
 (Image-showKey) (Image-CopyKey)

 ![Show Keys](/images/showKey.jpg)